This is a large square painting

 Creating the halos and auroras

 Living On a Paper Sun was painted using my trusted enamel paints and has been subjected to a series of new techniques; most notably that of a rotating centrifuge.
 It’s an impressive piece of equipment that Adrian has built for me, with a little help from a robotics engineer.
+You can read all about the processes and about the spin machine on my spin art page.

 It allows me to do all kinds of things but at its most fundamental it’s really just a glorified spinning table – albeit a rather large and foreboding one.
 The hard work is split into a number of different areas, the main one being that the paints don’t travel or mix very well and certainly not at 200rpm.
 So this is always a problem to overcome.